anoopsarkar/nlp-class/faq.md

 <!--- * Your homework will be submitted electronically using the department-provided submission server.
 Connect to the submission server by going to the URL: <a href="https://courses.cs.sfu.ca/">https://courses.cs.sfu.ca/</a> (your grades for the homeworks will also be tracked on the same web page) -->
 * All homeworks are due by 11:45 PM on the homework due date.
+* Each homework comes with 2 grace days.
+However the grace days only apply to those who have a valid submission (no -1 or -inf) on the due date. e.g. if your homework deadline is Tuesday night 11:45pm and you do submit your homework then you have until Thursday night 11:45pm to modify your homework submission.
+* You must submit your source code to courses.cs.sfu.ca as well as upload your data output to the homework upload website.

 ## Groups